aws-samples/aws-braziltechtalk2019-cicd-demo/README.md

 The purpose of this demo is show how to use some AWS services for CI/CD.
 We have a Node.js application utilizing Amazon Rekognition API to identify celebrities and we are going to automatize the source, build and deploy process.

-_Note: There is an intentional error on app.js.
-You can see the error after you launch the application on the first time and click on the button **Find celebrity!**._

 ![demo](cicd.jpg)